-On the basis of a careful consideration of the history, the architecture, and other features of this building, the Landmarks Preservation Commission finds that Fire Hook & Ladder Company No. 14 (now Fire Engine Company No. 36) has a special character and a special historical and aesthetic interest and value as part of the development, heritage, and cultural characteristics of New York City.
+On the basis of a careful consideration of the history, the architecture, and other features of this building, the Landmarks Preservation Commission finds that Fire Engine Company No. 47 has a special character and a special historical and aesthetic interest and value as part of the development, heritage, and cultural characteristics of New York City.

-The Commission further finds that, among its important qualities, Fire Hook & Ladder Company No. 14, built in 1888-89, was designed by the architectural firm of N. LeBrun & Sons in the Romanesque Revival style; that between the years of 1880 and 1895, N. LeBrun & Sons helped to define the Fire Department's expression of civic architecture, both functionally and symbolically, in more than 40 buildings; that Hook & Ladder No. 14 is characteristic of N. LeBrun & Sons' numerous mid-block firehouses, reflecting the firm's attention to materials, stylistic detail, plan, and setting; that among its significant features are the carved brownstone ornament and intricately detailed cast-iron vehicular entrance; and that built on the site of an earlier volunteer fire company, and then a professional suburban company, this firehouse also represents nearly 150 years of the New York Fire Department's history.
+The Commission further finds that, among its important qualities, Fire Engine Company No. 47, built in 1889-90, is a distinguished firehouse designed by the architectural firm N. LeBrun & Sons; that, stylistically, it combines features of Romanesque Revival and Classical Revival styles, representing the transition between architectural movements at the turn of the century; that between the years of 1880 and 1895, N. LeBrun & Sons helped to define the Fire Department's expression of civic architecture, both functionally and symbolically, in more than 40 buildings; that Engine No. 47 is characteristic of N. LeBrun & Sons' numerous mid-block firehouses, reflecting the firm's attention to materials, stylistic detail, plan, and setting; that among its significant features are the brownstone and terra-cotta ornament and intricately detailed cast-iron vehicular entrance; and that built early in the period of intensive growth in northern Manhattan, this firehouse also represents the city's commitment to the civic character of essential municipal services.

-Accordingly, pursuant to the provisions of Chapter 74, Section 3020 of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark Fire Hook & Ladder Company No. 14 (now Fire Engine Company No. 36), 120 East 125th Street, Borough of Manhattan, and designates Borough of Manhattan Tax Map Block 1773, Lot 62, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 74, Section 3020 of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark Fire Engine Company No. 47, 500 West 113th Street, Borough of Manhattan, and designates Borough of Manhattan Tax Map Block 1884, Lot 38, as its Landmark Site.

-Fire Hook & Ladder Company No. 14 (now Fire Engine Company No. 36), 120 East 125th Street, Manhattan Photo: Carl Forster
+Fire Engine Company No. 47, 500 West 113th Street, Manhattan Photo: Carl Forster